Shock for Erdogan as US and Russian troops jointly defend Kurdish controlled Manbij

 In other words the military movements by the US and Russian militaries in and around Manbij are intended to achieve the same objective: to prevent the Turkish military and its Jihadi allies from seizing Manbij from the Kurds following Turkey’s recent capture of Al-Bab.

 The strategy behind these moves has been carefully explained by the Moon of Alabama news site (see here and here).
-Effectively the US and Russia have blocked the Turkish army from advancing unilaterally towards ISIS held Raqqa, and from attacking the Kurds, who for different reasons are for the moment allied to both Russia and the US.
+Effectively the US and Russia have blocked the Turkish army from advancing unilaterally towards ISIS held Raqqa, and from attacking the Kurds, who for different reasons are for the moment allied to both the US and Russia.

 Turkish President Erdogan’s aggressive moves in Syria have therefore achieved the extraordinary feat of uniting the US, the Russians, the Syrians and the Kurds, however temporarily, against him.

-The US and Russian militaries have almost certainly coordinated their movements with each other, though this was almost certainly done by the local military commanders on the ground rather than through direct talks between Washington and Moscow.
-However the top political and military leaderships of the US and Russia (including Trump and Mattis and Putin and Shoigu) were undoubtedly informed, and must have agreed to these moves in advance.
+The US and Russian militaries have almost certainly coordinated their moves with each other, though this was almost certainly done by the local military commanders on the ground rather than through direct talks between Washington and Moscow.
+However the top political and military leaderships of the US and Russia (including Trump and Mattis in the US, and Putin and Shoigu in Russia) were undoubtedly informed, and must have agreed to these moves in advance.

 These parallel moves by the US and Russian militaries to block Erdogan and Turkey from advancing on Manbij and Raqqa should be construed as an improvisation to deal with the temporary crisis caused by the Turkish military advances in Syria.
 They do not imply an alliance between the US and Russia, whether against ISIS, or other Jihadi terrorists, or indeed against Turkey.
 For any of these things to happen there would have to be a formal agreement between the US and Russian governments, which realistically can only happen after Presidents Trump and Putin meet with each other, which does not now look to be before the G20 summit in July.